Privacy Policy

 Cancellation of an Appointment

 To respect the needs of all our patients, please be courteous and call at least 24 hours in advance if you are unable to make an appointment.
+Even if an appointment is scheduled within 24 hours, canceling it within 24 hours is still considered a cancellation.
+Rescheduling is also considered a cancellation.
 Appointments are in high demand and canceling early will allow another patient access to timely care.
-If you need to cancel an appointment after hours, please call (763-441-5111) and leave us a voicemail or email us at [email protected].
+If you need to cancel an appointment after hours, please call (763-441-5111) and leave us a voicemail, send us a text message, or email us at [email protected].

 Appointment No-Show

 Failure to be present at the time of a scheduled appointment will be recorded in the patient’s chart as a no-show.
-In order to reschedule the appointment (or future appointments), you will be required to prepay the non-refundable office visit fee; the fee will be put towards your visit.
-Recurring no-shows will result in a $49 no-show fee (not applicable to the cost of a visit); payment of this fee will be required to schedule future appointments.
+In order to reschedule the appointment (or future appointments), you will be required to prepay a non-refundable office visit fee.
+Three no-shows will result in termination of our professional relationship with you.

 Surgery No-Show

-• 1st occurrence: We will call to offer to reschedule the surgical appointment.
-You will be required to pay the surgical procedure fee as a nonrefundable deposit; the fee will go towards your surgical visit.
+• First Occurrence: We will call to offer to reschedule the surgical appointment.
+You will be required to pay the surgical procedure fee again as a deposit to reschedule.

-• 2nd occurrence: Will result in termination of our professional relationship with you.
+• Second Occurrence: Will result in termination of our professional relationship with you.

 Rabies Vaccinations Policy